Colorado Court Records

 In Colorado, an arrest starts the process of a criminal case in the legal system.
 Other events occur in a stepwise manner:

-- An indictment: Here, the D. A. prepares a written document that states the arrestee as having committed a crime by the relevant laws
+- An indictment: Here, the D.A. prepares a written document that states the arrestee as having committed a crime under the relevant laws

 - An advisement/arraignment: a court hearing that officially notifies the defendant of the charges

-- Preliminary hearing: this hearing tests the credibility of the state’s case against the defendant
+- Preliminary hearing: This hearing tests the credibility of the state’s case against the defendant

-- Pretrial conference: a court appearance that hears pretrial motions and manages negotiations of plea bargains
+- Pretrial conference: A court appearance that hears pretrial motions and manages negotiations of plea bargains

-- Motions: may submit a motion to suppress evidence or dismiss charges
+- Motions: May submit a motion to suppress evidence or dismiss charges

-- Disposition hearings: apply to plea bargains.
+- Disposition hearings: Apply to plea bargains.
 The court decides whether to accept it or proceed to a full trial.

-- Jury trial: the case goes through a full-fledged public trial where the judge gets to settle with the jurors’ help if the defendant is guilty of the charges.
-The goal of the D. A. is to get a conviction.
+- Jury trial: The case goes through a full-fledged public trial where the judge gets to settle with the jurors’ help if the defendant is guilty of the charges.
+The goal of the D.A. is to get a conviction.

 Can You Be Put On Trial Twice For The Same Crime In Colorado?